SecretFan: Synthesizing Realistic Data without Breaking Privacy: Evaluation

-Table~\ref{tab:insurance_utility} illustrates the utility of the synthetic \texttt{insurance} dataset.
-The baseline model trained on the original dataset reaches an R2 score of 0.82, while the model trained on the synthetic dataset reaches an even higher score.
+On the whole, for half of the datasets, the score reached while training and testing on synthetic datasets were even higher than the baseline scores.
 This is likely because the discriminator provided valuable feedback for Fandango to learn inter-feature dependencies, leaving little room for outliers to be present in the generated dataset.
-When evaluating the models trained on original and tested on generated data (and vice versa), accuracy is slightly lower but remains satisfying.
+When evaluating the classifiers trained on original and tested on generated data (and vice versa), accuracy is slightly lower but remains satisfying, showing the same utility trend as synthetic datasets used for regression tasks.

-On the \texttt{adult} dataset, a similar trend can be observed in Table~\ref{tab:adult_utility} as the model trained on the generated data reaches a similar score to the one trained on the original dataset.
-For this dataset, however, the model trained on original and tested on generated data performs less well.
-Nevertheless, the model trained on the synthetic data and tested with original samples again reaches a satisfying score, which is the goal of this work.
-A similar trend can be observed in Table~\ref{tab:credit_utility} for the \texttt{credit} dataset.

-Finally, the experiments on the \texttt{bank} dataset highlight the potential of our approach: the model trained on generated data and tested with the original data reached \textit{almost the same score} as the model trained and tested on the original data.
-This demonstrates that in sensitive applications such as finance, our approach can provide synthetic datasets that could be used to train models for banking-related tasks without revealing any sensitive information about the customers.

-\paragraph{\textbf{RQ2} Takeaway} Overall, our experiment has shown that it is feasible to generate synthetic datasets as useful as the original dataset.
+Overall, our experiment has shown that it is feasible to generate synthetic datasets with similar utility as the original dataset.